tbrand/neph/README.md

   ignore_error:
     true
 ```
 In this jobs, hello job will raise an error since `hogehoge` command doesn't exist.
-But main job will be triggered by ignoring the error.
+But main job will be triggered.

 You can specify sources by `sources:` for the jobs like `make` command.
 ```yaml